-Dr Jason Monty is Head of Department and an Associate Professor and reader with the Fluid Mechanics Group in the Department of Mechanical Engineering at The University of Melbourne.
+Dr Jason Monty is Head of Department and a Professor with the Fluid Mechanics Group in the Department of Mechanical Engineering at The University of Melbourne.

 Dr Monty is an experimental researcher in fluid mechanics.
 His experience ranges from turbulent pipe and channel flows to tow tank testing, air-sea interactions and ice-wave interactions.

 2012-2014: P. Barlis, A. Ooi, I. Marusic, J. Monty and S. Moore, 'Optimizing blood flow in stented arteries: a fluid mechanics approach incorporating optical